wcj365/python-stats-dataviz/Statistics.md

     - Weighted Mean
     - Trimmed Mean
     - Geometric Mean
-- Median
+- Median (midpoint, 50% above it, 50% below it)
 - Mode (most frequent occurrance)
 ### 2.2 Measure of Dispersion/Scale
 - Range (Maximum - Minimum)
-- Variance (The average of the squared differences from the Mean.)
+- Variance (The mean of the squared differences from the mean.)
+    - population vs sample (N vs N-1)
+    - Degree of freedom
 - Standard Deviation (The squared root of variance)
 - Outliers (unusual observations)
 ### 2.3 Percentiles, Quantiles, and Quartiles